 If you’re building a single house or duplex, we recommend using the QBCC New Home Construction Contract.

-Builders must give homeowners a copy of a Commencement Notice (included in all QBCC Level 2 contract packs) before work starts.
-The notice confirms the date the work is to commence and the date for practical completion.
-Contractors must also give the owner a copy of the signed and dated contract with plans, specifications, and a QBCC-approved contract information statement within 5 business days of entering the contract.
+Contractors must give homeowners a copy of a Commencement Notice (included in all QBCC Level 2 contract packs) within 10 business days of work starting on site.
+The notice advises the date work commenced and the date for practical completion.
+Contractors must also give the owner a copy of the signed and dated contract with plans, specifications, and a QBCC-approved Consumer Building Guide within 5 business days of entering the contract.

 Download full contract pack